UMBC-CMSC-491-691-F17/peeps/README.md

 ## on importing ontologies

 If we want to use any of the vocabulary terms of foaf in this ontology, the 'proper' thing to do is to import the ontology so that reasoners will understand and use information about those terms.

 A downside is that Protege will load the entire ontology, most of which may not need needed.
 There are techniques and best practices for modularizing ontologies to address this problems.

 # mypeeps.owl

 The mypeeps.owl file creates four individuals and asserts some facts about them.
-It
+It was created in protege by importing the peeps.owl ontology, creating the individuals and then saving it as mypeeps.owl.

 * imports peeps.owl (and indirectly foaf.owl)
 * creates for individuals (alan, bob, carol and clare) and makes
 * various assertions about them.

-If you select the Pellet reason (which does support SWRL rules) and start it you can see what additional facts are inferred.
+If you select the Pellet reasoner (which does support SWRL rules) and start it you can see what additional facts are inferred.